 Effects of House Demolition on Palestinian Women

-Although women were visible in instances throughout Palestinian history, the first major period of women’s prominence occurred during the first Intifada .
+Although women were visible in instances throughout Palestinian history, the first major period of women’s prominence occurred during the first Intifada.
 “The intifada, Uprising.
 This massive and spontaneous popular uprising released the hidden or suppressed resources and energies and transformed them.
-Women reconverged from all directions, teenage girls, middle-aged women, middle class women, professional women, older white-haired, all formed a chain of resistance in one voice, each from her own place”.
+Women reconverted from all directions, teenage girls, middle-aged women, middle-class women, professional women, older white-haired, all formed a chain of resistance in one voice, each from her place”.
 (Ashrawi, page43).

-During the Second Intifada , women’s role was remarkably held back and reverted to the shadows of the society.
+During the Second Intifada, women’s role was remarkably held back and reverted to the shadows of the society.
 The same resisting woman was now kept at home, submissive to a patriarchal system—first controlled by a husband and then also the male children.
-The previously sturdy woman who faced a bulldozer and an army was driven back home and subjected to all the old limitations that accompany living in a patriarchal society.
+The previously strong woman who faced a bulldozer and an army was driven back home and subjected to all the old limitations that accompany living in a patriarchal society.

-On the political level, once leading spokeswomen whose views and words were striking TV screens retreated to the echoes of a domineering patriarchal system.
+On the political level, once leading spokeswomen whose views and words were beautiful TV screens retreated to the echoes of an oppressive patriarchal system.

-Despite the fact that more women voices are filling supplementary spaces, nevertheless their effectiveness has largely been diminished in overall effect in society.
+Despite the fact that more women voices are filling additional spaces, nevertheless, their effectiveness has largely been diminished in overall effect in society.

 II.
 Background: Demolitions and Expulsion